chriso23/chriso23.github.io/_posts/2018-7-11-markdown-syntax-guide.md

 With markdown, you can add emphasis by making text bold or italic.[2]

 To bold text, add two asterisks or underscores before and after a word or phrase.
-To bold the middle of a word for emphasis, add two asterisks without spaces around the letters.

 <small>Markdown input:</small>